wightwulf1944/Hentoid-Resources/Custom-Library.md

 ###### If you did everything right (and if your device is supported) then you'll either be staring at an import confirmation dialog or the `All set up!` screen.
 If this is not the case, or if you crashed, I urge you to bring this up to our devs on our [Discord Server](https://discord.gg/0yFzSPtXehJmFqOM).

-###### From this point, you can head back to the [Getting-Started] guide if you came from there or check out our [Downloading] guide if you need assistance.
+###### From this point, you can head back to the [Getting Started](https://github.com/AVnetWS/Hentoid/wiki/Getting-Started) guide if you came from there or check out our [Downloading](https://github.com/AVnetWS/Hentoid/wiki/Downloading) guide if you need assistance.
 Other than that, thank you for installing `Hentoid`, enjoy your stay~